Associate Project Manager Apprenticeship

-- • At the 20 – 22 month stage of your programme you will be prepared for the apprenticeship Gateway and End Point Assessment.
-This will involve a 2-week intensive period of study, revision and tutorials with your assigned tutor.
+- At the 20 – 22 month stage of your programme you will be prepared for the apprenticeship Gateway and End Point Assessment.
+This will involve an intensive period of study, revision and tutorials with your assigned tutor.

-- • You will be required to achieve the APM Project Management qualification at level 4 which is assessed through 2 assignments, portfolio of evidence based on work practice and one externally set and marked exam.
-You will need to achieve this before 20 months.
+- You will be required to achieve the APM Project Management qualification at Level 4 which is assessed through assignments and a portfolio of evidence based on work practice.
+You will need to achieve this before you move onto the Gateway stage.

 More information can be found here: https://www.instituteforapprenticeships.org/apprenticeship-standards/associate-projectmanager/

-Your knowledge, skills and behaviours will be assessed at the end of your apprenticeship, by achievement of the APM qualification, a professional discussion and presentation of work.
+Your knowledge, skills and behaviours will be assessed at the end of your apprenticeship, by achievement of the APM qualification, a professional discussion and presentation of work based on your portfolio.

 The Higher Advanced Apprenticeship in Associate Project Management is completed within 24 months so you must be employed for this time.

-You will be working in a project based environment, receiving on the job coaching and training in the workplace and will attend the training centre for fortnightly training sessions in project management and, if required, weekly sessions in functional skills.
+You will be working in a project-based environment, receiving on the job coaching and training in the workplace and will attend the training for fortnightly training sessions in project management.
 You will be using digital learning materials and will be required to complete tasks and upload these to your e-portfolio, during allocated off the job training.
 This training will all be during your contracted hours of work.

 What else do I need to know?

 The course will extend your knowledge, skills and abilities, which in turn will enhance your career prospects enabling you to be a valuable part of any business.
 All training materials will be provided at the training centre.

 You could move onto Operational Management Apprenticeship